ericdke/apero-docs/FAQ.md

 - Apero can read the special long posts made by ChimPnut, the iOS client, but can not post them
 - in conversation windows (threads), clicking on the text of a post/message highlights the current root and target posts/messages
 - shortcuts:
-	- main window: CMD+1 for Global, CMD+2 for Unified, CMD+3 for Mentions
+	- main window: CMD+1 for Global, CMD+2 for Home, CMD+3 for Mentions
 	- channels list window: CMD+R to refresh
 	- if a messages window is active: CMD+P to compose a new PM